Chronology of World History

 April 30

-• NBC/RCA first public TV demo with Franklin Roosevelt at opening of New York World's Fair.
-[1]
+• NBC and RCA give first public television demonstration with US President Franklin Roosevelt at opening of New York World's Fair.
+[1] [457]

 May 1